Redlands, California: Community

-The city has been visited by three U.S. Presidents: William McKinley was the first in 1901, followed by Theodore Roosevelt in 1903 and William Howard Taft in 1909.
+The city has been visited by three sitting U.S. Presidents: William McKinley was the first in 1901, followed by Theodore Roosevelt in 1903 and William Howard Taft in 1909.
 Local landmarks include the A.K.
 Smiley Public Library, a Moorish-style library built in 1898, and the Redlands Bowl, built in 1930 and home of the oldest continuously free outdoor concert series in the United States.
 Located behind the Smiley Library is the Lincoln Shrine, the only memorial honoring the "Great Emancipator", the sixteenth president Abraham Lincoln, west of the Mississippi River.
 Famous homes include "America's Favorite Victorian", the Morey Mansion, on Terracina Boulevard, and the Kimberly Crest House and Gardens, a home museum featured on the PBS series "America's Castles".
 Named after the family that purchased the house, the owners of Kimberly-Clark (makers of paper goods and Kleenex), it is a beautiful mansion set high on a hill overlooking the whole valley.
 Redlands is still regarded as the "Jewel of the Inland Empire".

 In the mid-late 20th Century, Redlands was home to various light manufacturing firms, and became a bedroom community for the military personnel and contractor employees of the aerospace industry that supported missions at Norton Air Force Base, as well as the Lockheed Propulsion Company plant in Mentone.
 In 1989, Norton Air Force Base was placed on the Department of Defense closure list.
 Norton Air Force Base closed in 1994–1995 and the population dropped in the area, with a mild local economic recession occurring due to the closure in the area.
 The former Air Force Base is now the home of the San Bernardino International Airport and a variety of other business concerns also utilize the space.
 Jack Dangermond established Esri in 1969, a local software company.
 By the year 2000, he was the largest employer in Redlands.
+Redlands remains a regional destination, with its vibrant downtown, shopping, restaurants and college nightlife.
+A modern car centric shopping center was built in 2004 named Citrus Plaza.
+The plaza was built in unincorporated land surrounded by the city of Redlands, in land locally known as the "Donut Hole".
+The city invested in infrastructure for the donut hole for many years prior to the county approving the plaza with plans to annex the large block.
+The county went ahead and approved the plaza without the city of Redlands approval.
+The plaza remains a popular shopping destination.